Henry-Bernardin/maze-app/README.md

 - Guide the ball to the solid square to win
 - Directional keys are: W(Up), D(Right), S(Down), A(Left)
-- Guide circle to green square to complete maze
+- Guide circle to green square to complete the maze

 ## Features

 - Random generated maze
 - "You Win!"
-Message once ball reach the goal
+Message once ball reaches the goal
 - Maze collapses once complete

 ## Tech Used / Dependencies